Bride & Groom: Casey & Stuart

 In the industry, we have something we like to call a “Unicorn Wedding.”
 I’ve had a lot of really close contenders this year, but this particular wedding definitely placed high on my list.
 Casey and Stuart’s wedding opened me to a world of new experiences.

 The reception was presented in thematic midnight blue and classic white, with intricate golden embellishments.
-Casey is a formally trained dancer, and choreographed her and Stuart’s first dance as husband and wife.
+Casey and Stuart attended ballroom dance classes for their first dance as husband and wife.
 She’s a gentle soul, and a beautiful girl inside and out.
 The couple are both incredibly generous and trusting, too.
 That day, I was completely surrounded by such warm-hearted people, not only Casey and Stuart, but their families as well.
-After dinner, Casey changed back into her cheongsam for a livelier and more celebratory look as they danced the night away.
+After dinner, Casey changed back into her qipao for a livelier and more celebratory look as they danced the night away.

 Their wedding was an absolute dream to photograph.
 Not only was the entire concept unique, the pictures I took that day were some of the most heartfelt I’ve taken this year – maybe ever.
 Their love and the way they looked at each other, I felt only sincerity and it was such a joy to witness and capture.
 I could have photographed them all day long.